emiliaverse/alx-system_engineering-devops/0x00-shell_basics/README.md

 Delete the betty file
 A script that deletes the first directory
 A script that changes the working directory to the previous one.
+A script that lists all files in the current and parent directory in long format.